 The Anti-Fraud, Waste, Abuse, or Mismanagement Policy (AFWAM Policy) is established to prevent, detect, and report any acts, or suspected acts, of fraud, waste, abuse, or mismanagement of CDBG-DR funds.
-This Policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste, abuse, or mismanagement, involving any citizen, previous, current or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDBG-DR Program.
+This Policy applies to any allegations or irregularities, either known or suspected, that could be considered acts of fraud, waste, abuse, or mismanagement, involving any citizen, previous, current, or potential applicant, beneficiary, consultant, contractor, employee, partner, provider, subrecipient, supplier, and/or vendor under the CDBG-DR Program.

-REPORT FRAUD, WASTE, ABUSE, OR MISMANAGEMENT TO PROOH CDBG-DR CDBG-DR Hotline 787-274-2135 (English/Spanish/TTY) D 1 114 " Postal Mail Puerto Rico Department of Housing CDBG-DR Internal Audit Office
+REPORT FRAUD, WASTE, ABUSE, OR MISMANAGEMENT TO PRDOH CDBG-DR CDBG-DR Hotline 787-274-2135 (English/Spanish/TTY) Postal Mail Puerto Rico Department of Housing CDBG-DR Internal Audit Office P.O.
+BOX 21355

-23 Hours may vary due to COVID-19.
+&lt;sup>24 Hours may vary due to COVID-19.
 PRDOH recommends calling ahead prior to arrival to corroborate.